Abdomen: Society and culture

 Social and cultural perceptions of the outward appearance of the abdomen has varying significance around the world.
 Depending on the type of society, excess weight can be perceived as an indicator of wealth and prestige due to excess food, or as a sign of poor health due to lack of exercise.
 In many cultures, bare abdomens are distinctly sexualized and perceived similarly to breast cleavage.

 Exercise

 Being key elements of spinal support, and contributors to good posture, it is important to properly exercise the abdominal muscles together with the back muscles because when these are weak or overly tight they can suffer painful spasms and injuries.
-When properly exercised, abdominal muscles contribute to improved posture and balance, reduce the likelihood of back pain episodes, reduce the severity of back pain, protect against injury by responding efficiently to stresses, help avoid some back surgeries, and help with the healing of back problems, or after spine surgery.
+When properly exercised, abdominal muscles contribute to improved posture and balance, reduce the likelihood of back pain episodes, reduce the severity of back pain, protect against injury, help avoid some back surgeries, and help with the healing of back problems, or after spine surgery.
 When strengthened, the abdominal muscles provide flexibility as well.
-The abdominal muscles can be worked by practicing disciplines of general body strength such as Pilates, yoga, T'ai chi, and jogging.
-There are also specific routines which target each of these muscles.
+The abdominal muscles can be worked by strength and fitness exercises, and through practicing disciplines of general body strength such as Pilates, yoga, tai chi, and jogging.